 About Perkins Eastman

-Bradford Perkins, Fellow of the American Institute of Architects (FAIA) and Member of the Royal Architectural Institute of Canada (MRAIC) and the American Institute of Certified Planners (AICP), and Mary-Jean Eastman, FAIA, MRAIC, and member of the International Interior Design Association (IIDA) founded Perkins Eastman in 1984 after leaving their positions at Perkins + Will and reorganizing their initial firm, Attia Perkins.
-Thirty years later, Perkins Eastman designs have been recognized by AIA New York State, AIA New York City, and Interior Design.
+Bradford Perkins, Fellow of the American Institute of Architects (FAIA) and Member of the Royal Architectural Institute of Canada (MRAIC) and the American Institute of Certified Planners (AICP), and Mary-Jean Eastman, FAIA, MRAIC, and member of the International Interior Design Association (IIDA) founded Perkins Eastman in 1981 after leaving their positions at Perkins + Will and reorganizing their initial firm, Attia Perkins.
+Decades Perkins Eastman designs have been recognized by AIA New York State, AIA New York City, and Interior Design.
 They have also placed among the top design firms on the Engineering News-Record and the Engineering News-Record New York lists.
-Perkins is currently chairman of the firm, while Eastman is principal and executive director.
+Perkins is currently chairman of the firm; Eastman is the principal and executive director.
 The firm, on the other hand, has since grown to become a global leader in architecture and is now manned by over a thousand employees and operates out of 17 interdisciplinary offices across the globe.

 Richard Meier & Partners Architects